-Individual riders are most welcome on Onto the Trail Courses and single rooms are available.
-Its a great way to meet other people with a similar interest.
+Individual riders are most welcome on learn to ride courses and single rooms are available.

 Our Learn to Ride holidays are aimed at adults.
 They are friendly and sociable holidays staying overnight at inns.
-Young adults are most welcome if accompanied, the minimum age for an Onto the Trail riding holiday is 14 years old.
+Young adults are most welcome if accompanied, the minimum age for a bespoke learn to ride riding holiday is 14 years old.

 Learn to ride basics